shreyashp77/QwenfyUI-Mobile/README.md

 # QwenfyUI Mobile

-A modern, mobile-first web frontend for ComfyUI, specifically designed for the **Qwen Image Edit** workflow.
-This application allows you to edit images using text prompts via a clean, responsive interface that works seamlessly on both desktop and mobile devices connected to your local network.
+A modern, feature-rich, mobile-first web frontend for ComfyUI, specifically designed for the **Nunchaku Qwen Image Edit** workflow.
+This application transforms complex node graphs into a beautiful, responsive interface that works seamlessly on both desktop and mobile devices connected to your local network.

-## ✨ Features
+## ✨ Key Features

+### 🎨 Modern UI & Customization
-- **Mobile-Optimized UI**: Touch-friendly controls, swipe gestures for history, auto-keyboard dismissal, and full-screen previews.
+- **Mobile-Optimized**: Touch-friendly controls, swipe gestures, and auto-keyboard dismissal.
-- **Cross-Device Sync**: History and saved prompts are stored on the ComfyUI server, allowing you to start generating on one device and view results on another.
-- **Dynamic Model Loading**: Automatically fetches available GGUF models, Diffusion models, and LoRAs from your ComfyUI installation.
+- **Dark/Light Mode**: Fully supported theme switching for any lighting condition.
+- **Custom Themes**: Choose from 17 preset accent colors or use the **Color Picker** to match your exact style.
+- **Animations**: Smooth transitions, loading states, and modal reveals.

+### 🖼️ Advanced Image Handling
+- **"Before vs After" Slider**: Real-time, interactive comparison slider to visualize changes instantly against the original input.
+- **HEIC/HEIF Support**: Native support for iPhone image formats with automatic client-side conversion (and server-side fallback).
-- **Multi-Image Support**: Upload images from your device or select existing images from the ComfyUI server's input folder.
+- **Remote Input**: Browse and select images directly from your ComfyUI server's input folder (Toggleable in Settings).
-- **Advanced Configuration**:
-  - Toggle between Fast (GGUF) and Quality (Diffusion) models.
-  - Adjust LoRA strengths and selections dynamically.
-  - Seed control.
-- **Theme Support**: Choose from 6 different color accents (Purple, Red, Yellow, Green, Cyan, Orange).
-- **Privacy & Control**:
-  - NSFW blur toggle.
-  - **Stop/Interrupt** generation button.
-  - Option to clear shared history and saved prompts from the server.
+- **Resolution Control**: Quickly switch between optimized presets (720x1280, 1080x1920, 1080x2560).

+### ⚡ Powerful Generation Tools
+- **Dynamic LoRA Stack**: Add, remove, and configure unlimited LoRAs (up to 10) dynamically without touching the workflow.
+- **Auto-Randomize Seed**: Automatically generates new variations by default (toggleable).
 - **Smart History**:
+  - Cross-device synchronization (generate on PC, view on phone).
-  - "Use as Input" workflow.
+  - "Use as Input" workflow for iterative editing.
-  - Copy prompts and seeds.
-  - Persistent storage across sessions.
+  - Persistent storage of prompts and history on the server.
+- **Resilience**: Built-in polling and race-condition handling ensure you never miss a result, even on shaky mobile connections.

 ## 🛠️ Prerequisites

-1.  **Node.js**: You need Node.js installed on the computer running the app.
+1.  **Node.js**: Required to run the frontend server.
 [Download Node.js](https://nodejs.org/).
 2.  **ComfyUI**: A working installation of ComfyUI.
-3.  **ComfyUI Custom Nodes**: Your ComfyUI must have the necessary nodes installed for the Qwen workflow (e.g., `ComfyUI-GGUF`, `ComfyUI-Qwen-Image-Edit`, etc.).
+3.  **Required Custom Nodes**:
+    *   `ComfyUI-nunchaku` (Critical for the specific Qwen workflow used).
+    *   `ComfyUI_Qwen_Image_Edit` (For text encoding).
+    *   `ComfyUI-GGUF` (Optional, depending on your model config).

 ## ⚙️ ComfyUI Configuration (Crucial!)

-For this web app to communicate with ComfyUI, you must enable Cross-Origin Resource Sharing (CORS).
+To allow this web app to communicate with your ComfyUI server, you **must** enable Cross-Origin Resource Sharing (CORS).

 1. Open your terminal/command prompt.
 2. Navigate to your ComfyUI folder.